The act of shaving takes a toll on your skin over time, more so if you have sensitive skin.

 A better option would be a safety razor, but that’s another topic.

-The major reason would be the ingredients found inside these products.
+The primary reason would be the ingredients found inside these products.
 Look at any good brand, and you’ll see that they list their ingredients.

 There’s no blanket term like “fragrance” that may be any of the 3,000 artificial scents they use to mimic what nature should provide.